la3lma/bluetoothsensor/README.md

 # bluetoothsensor
 Listen for presence of bluetooth and wifi devices, report back to the mothership.

+/*
+   Based on Neil Kolban example for IDF: https://github.com/nkolban/esp32-snippets/blob/master/cpp_utils/tests/BLE%20Tests/SampleScan.cpp
+   Ported to Arduino ESP32 by Evandro Copercini Changed to a beacon scanner to report iBeacon, EddystoneURL and EddystoneTLM beacons by beegee-tokyo */

 TODO:
 *  We're crashing due to watchdog timer timeout.
 This should be simple enough to fix, so just fix it:
      D][BLEAdvertisedDevice.cpp:292] parseAdvertisement(): Type: 0x0a (), length: 1, data: 0E (18123) task_wdt: Task watchdog got triggered.
 The following tasks did not reset the watchdog in time: